RuNpiXelruN/deputy-challenge/README.md

 ```
 match (n) detach delete n // deletes all nodes and relationships.
 ```
-run `./deputyJD seed` again to populate it once more.
+run `./deputyJD seed` to populate it once more.

 ## Thanks!
 Thanks for this challenge guys!
 If there's anything else you need or wanted to ask do hesitate to ask :)